-Our average client, big or small, has managed one or less website project in their career.
+Our average client, startup or well-established, has managed one or less website projects in their career.
 This was consistent at my last three firms.
 So, not knowing the common web acronyms and lingo is not a bash on you or your education (unless you went to CU).
 We created this fact sheet to help you effectively communicate with your web firm.

 CMS: Content Management System.
 The most popular are WordPress, Drupal, and SquareSpace.